mukundvarma/denoisify/README.md

 ### Testing setup

-For testing you need to add the *src* directory to PYTHONPATH.
+For testing, you need to add the *src* directory to PYTHONPATH.

 On Linux, macOS.